Skip to main content

 Feeling the subtle shifts within your body as it moves through menopause is a deeply personal experience.
 One of the most significant, yet silent, changes is the accelerated loss of bone.
 This process is directly linked to the decline in estrogen, a hormone that acts as a vigilant guardian of your skeletal framework.

-Understanding this connection is the first step toward proactively managing your for the long term.
+Understanding this connection is the first step toward proactively managing your bone health for the long term.
 Your bones are living, dynamic tissues, constantly being remodeled in a balanced cycle of breakdown and rebuilding.
 Estrogen is a key conductor of this process, ensuring the balance tips in favor of building new bone.

 When estrogen levels decline during the menopausal transition, this delicate balance is disrupted.
 The cells responsible for breaking down old bone, called osteoclasts, become more active.
 Simultaneously, the cells that build new bone, the osteoblasts, can’t keep up.
-This results in a net loss of (BMD), leaving bones more porous and susceptible to fractures.
+This results in a net loss of bone mineral density (BMD), leaving bones more porous and susceptible to fractures.

 Menopausal Hormone Therapy directly addresses the estrogen deficiency that accelerates bone loss, helping to preserve skeletal strength.